Transrapid: China

-The only commercial implementation so far was in the year 2000, when the Chinese government ordered a Transrapid track to be built connecting Shanghai to its Pudong International Airport.
+The only commercial implementation so far was in 2000, when the Chinese government ordered a Transrapid track to be built connecting Shanghai to its Pudong International Airport.

 It was inaugurated in 2002 and regular daily trips started in March 2004.
 The travel speed is 431 km/h, which the Maglev train maintains for 50 seconds as the short, 30.5 km track only allows the cruising speed to be maintained for a short time before deceleration must begin.
 The average number of riders per day (14 hours of operation) is about 7,500, while the maximum seating capacity per train is 440.
 A second class ticket price of about 50 RMB (renminbi) (about 6 euro) is four times the price of the airport bus and ten times more expensive than a comparable underground ticket.

 The project was sponsored by the German Hermes loans with DM 200 million.
 The total cost is believed to be $1.33 billion.

 A planned extension of the line to Shanghai Hongqiao Airport (35 km) and onward to the city of Hangzhou (175 km) has been repeatedly delayed.
 Originally planned to be ready for Expo 2010, final approval was granted on 18 August 2008, and construction was scheduled to start in 2010 for completion in 2014.
-However the plan is cancelled, possibly due to the building of the high speed Shanghai–Hangzhou Passenger Railway.
+However the plan was cancelled, possibly due to the building of the high speed Shanghai–Hangzhou Passenger Railway.Since 2020, this extension was proposed again.

 Germany

 The Emsland test facility was the only Transrapid track in Germany.
 It has been deactivated, and is scheduled to be disassembled.
+Nevertheless, there are plans to either use it as a test facility for the CRRC 600 or to reconstruct it in order to serve as a Hyperloop track.